-Net nonoperating expenses for FY19 include investment income of \$15,750, compared to \$1,263 in FY18 with the increase due to higher reinvestment rates and incorporating more higher yielding non-government securities and short-term liquidity pools into the Agency's portfolio; a reduction in the arbitrage rebate expense of \$1,238, compared to \$407 in FY18; interest expense of \$122,010, compared to \$119,427 in FY18; and legal settlements of \$14,597.
-Legal settlements include a tentative settlement of \$14,500 for a class action lawsuit alleging that the Agency, along with other California toll operators, violated California Streets and Highways
+Net nonoperating expenses for FY19 include investment income of \$23,053; interest expense of \$144,009; and \$14,597 for legal settlements.
+For FY18, net nonoperating expenses include investment income of \$5,567; interest expense of \$142,245; bond remarketing costs of \$882; and \$2,355 of costs related to the removal of some of the agency's toll booths.
+The increase in investment income in FY19 is due to higher reinvestment rates and incorporating more higher yielding non-government securities and short-term liquidity pools into the

-Code 31490 by transmitting drivers' personal information for purposes of toll collection and enforcement, interoperability and communications with customers.
+Agency's portfolio.
+Accrual-basis interest expense included accretion on the Agency's capital appreciation bonds and convertible capital appreciation bonds of \$30,707 and \$28,974 in FY19 and in FY18, respectively.
+Interest expense in FY19 and FY18 also included noncash amortization of \$546 and \$509, respectively, related to a discount on the issuance of bonds; \$300 and \$257, respectively, related to prepaid bond insurance; and \$998 and \$850, respectively, related to the deferred bond refunding costs.
+Legal settlements in FY19 include a tentative settlement of \$14,500 for a class action lawsuit alleging that the Agency, along with other California toll operators, violated California Streets and Highways Code 31490 by transmitting drivers' personal information for purposes of toll collection and enforcement, interoperability and communications with customers.
 The settlement will eliminate the costs of ongoing litigation, minimize the Agency's risk profile, and help protect the Agency against future potential claims.
-Net nonoperating expenses for FY18 also include \$2,123 of costs incurred in connection with the removal of some of the Agency's toll booths.